shivam091/rails_bootstrap_form/README.md

 </div>
 ```

-To skip a label, you can set `skip_label` option to `true`.
+To skip a label, you can set `skip_label: true` option.
 This will not render label in a field wrapper.

 ![skip_label](https://github.com/shivam091/rails_bootstrap_form/assets/7858927/251e28ac-b98b-4e6a-8d55-8c0cb061e65a)